General Liability Insurance For Countertop Businesses

 Learn more about the risks covered by general liability insurance.

-COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE WOULD COVER FOR A COUNTERTOP BUSINESS
+COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE MAY COVER FOR A COUNTERTOP BUSINESS

 Example 1: When transporting a large marble countertop, an employee drops it onto a client’s foot.
 The impact breaks several of the client’s toes and they sue you for damages.
 General liability insurance would cover the client’s medical bills and your legal costs.